nonfungi/nonfungi/README.md

 ### 👨‍💻 About Me

-[cite_start]I am an AI Engineer with hands-on experience in building and deploying end-to-end machine learning solutions. [cite: 8] [cite_start]I'm proficient in Python and its data science ecosystem (Pandas, Numpy), with proven expertise in developing agentic systems using LangChain and FastAPI. [cite: 9] [cite_start]I'm also skilled in containerization with Docker and managing data pipelines with tools like PostgreSQL and ChromaDB. [cite: 10] [cite_start]I am eager to contribute to building scalable and intelligent AI applications. [cite: 11]
+I am an AI Engineer with hands-on experience in building and deploying end-to-end machine learning solutions.
+I'm proficient in Python and its data science ecosystem (Pandas, Numpy), with proven expertise in developing agentic systems using LangChain and FastAPI.
+I'm also skilled in containerization with Docker and managing data pipelines with tools like PostgreSQL and ChromaDB.
+I am eager to contribute to building scalable and intelligent AI applications.

 ---